noi-techpark/odh-docs/source/howto/development.rst

 Software Installation
 ---------------------

-In this tutorial we are using a virtual machine with installed :strong:`Ubuntu 16.04 LTS`.
-This VM has IP Address :envvar:`192.168.1.82`.
+The following installation directions have been verified on a VM with installed either :strong:`Debian 9` or :strong:`Ubuntu 18.04.01 LTS`.
+The applications installed on it are the :strong:`Suggested` version.

 .. note:: All the commands and configuration items (including their location in the filesystem) refer to this distribution and should be